Harmonica Incident: Berra's later career

-In 1983, after firing Martin for the third time, George Steinbrenner, who had bought the team from CBS ten years earlier, promoted Berra to the manager's position.
-The fans were happy to see Berra at long last given a second chance; the players liked him as much as their 1964 counterparts had.
-The season followed the same pattern as 1964 and 1973 had: a slow start, followed by the best record in baseball after the All-Star break.
-The team finished 87–75 in 1984, 17 games behind the first-place Detroit Tigers, who went on to win the Series.
+After the Martin-led Yankees finished with 91 wins in 1983, Martin was again dismissed by George Steinbrenner, who had bought the team from CBS ten years earlier; he then promoted Berra to the manager's position.
+The fans were happy to see Berra at long last given a second chance; the players liked him as much as their 1964 counterparts had, while many had tired of Martin's intensity and erratic behavior.
+The 1984 season followed the same pattern as 1964 and 1973 had under Yogi: A slow start, followed by the best record in baseball after the All-Star break.
+The team finished 87–75 in 1984, 17 games behind the first-place Detroit Tigers, which had dominated all year and went on to win the World Series.

 Despite the second-place finish, the Yankees had never been in contention, and Berra was concerned that the mercurial Steinbrenner might decide to make a change.
 Before the next season, Berra sought assurances that he would be allowed to manage the season out, and Steinbrenner responded by publicly guaranteeing that "Yogi is the manager, win or lose".
 Notwithstanding that promise, he fired Berra 16 games into the season, rehiring Martin.
 The players reacted angrily, so much so that when Martin hired former Tigers outfielder Willie Horton as a coach, insiders said Horton's real purpose was to be Martin's bodyguard should he and player Don Baylor fight.

 Steinbrenner did not personally inform Berra that he had been fired, instead leaving that task to general manager Clyde King.
-He broke the news to Berra in the visiting manager's office at Comiskey Park, where the Yankees had once again been swept by the White Sox.
+The GM broke the news to Berra in the visiting manager's office at Comiskey Park, where the Yankees had once again been swept by the White Sox.
 Players, who had heard the news, were nevertheless surprised to find Berra seated in the front of the team bus, which let him off at O'Hare where he flew back to New York.

 In 1964, Berra had reportedly taken the firing personally, but knew better than to be angry about it publicly.
-This time he was even angrier, since Steinbrenner had sent King to do the job rather than face Yogi as Topping and Webb had.
+While Berra's initial comments were extremely conciliatory, he ended up even angrier than he had been after the 1964 situation, since Steinbrenner had sent King to do the job rather than face Yogi as Topping and Webb had.
 He publicly vowed never to set foot in Yankee Stadium again as long as Steinbrenner owned the team.

 That lasted until 1999, when Steinbrenner traveled from Florida to Berra's home in New Jersey to personally apologize for having not fired him in person 14 years before.
 Berra's return to the stadium shortly afterwards was celebrated as "Yogi Berra Day".
 Don Larsen, whose perfect game in the 1956 World Series he had caught, threw out the ceremonial first pitch to Berra.
 It was followed by Yankee pitcher David Cone throwing his own perfect game against the Montreal Expos.